19wh1a1288/II-IT-B-Lab/DS-LAB/Experiment-1/README.md

  In other words ,either way we eliminate half the list from further consideration
 - In this search ,elements in the list need to be ordered.
+- This type of search takes less time to execute